samueldosramos/dotfiles/README.md

-# Simple Dotfiles
+# macOS Dotfiles

-This is a simple dotfiles and scripts to setup _macOS_.
+This is a simple and flexible dotfiles and scripts to setup _macOS_.

 ## Table of Contents